ananeridev/webapi-fast-serverless/README.md

-# webapi-fast-serverless
+# Fast WebAPIs with Serverless

-This project its to exemplify how easy it is use serverless to web apis
+This project is to exemplify how easy it is to use serverless web APIs

 ## About Serverless